-Follow the story of Whitstable's oyster yawls and other marine traditions (the diving helmet was invented in here) at the town's museum and gallery on Oxford Street in Whitstable.
-Adult admission is £3; students admission is £1, and four children up to 16, per family, are free.Continue to 4 of 4 below.
+Follow the story of Whitstable's oyster yawls and other marine traditions (the diving helmet was invented here) at the town's museum and gallery on Oxford Street in Whitstable.
+Adult admission is £3; students admission is £2, and one child is admitted free with each paying adult..

 Fisherman's Huts Are Now Quirky Hideaways